types of supporting tissues in plants, functions of plant tissues.

 PARENCHYMA SUPPORTING TISSUES OF PLANT

-The parenchyma tissues are found in the cortex of stem, phloem, root, leaf, mesophyll, storage tissues and the xylem
+The parenchyma tissues are found in the cortex of the stem, phloem, root, leaf, mesophyll, storage tissues and the xylem

-STRUCTIURE OF THE MESOPHYLL SUPPORTING TISSUE OF PLANTS
+STRUCTURE OF THE MESOPHYLL SUPPORTING TISSUE OF PLANTS

 FUNCTIONS OF THE PARENCHYMA TISSUE